 Date Range: 1835-1853

-Keywords: Aleuts, Channel Islands, Ghalas-at, Lone Woman of San Nicolas Island, Native American Nicoleno, orphan, otter hunting, Russians, Santa Barbara Mission, Tongva
+Keywords: Aleuts, Channel Islands, Ghalas-at, Lone Woman of San Nicolas Island, Native American Nicoleno, Native Americans, orphan, otter hunting, Russians, Santa Barbara Mission, Tongva

 Original Publication: 1960